Mindfulness-based Therapy

 — Michelle Galloway, Clinical Social Worker in , FL

-— Cardona Mitchell, Licensed Professional Counselor
+— Lisa Galles, Licensed Professional Clinical Counselor

 Mindfulness helps calm the mind and body, allowing space for healing and growth.
 By focusing on the present moment, you can reduce stress, ease tension, and desensitize your body’s heightened responses.
 I guide clients to connect with their inner strength through relaxation techniques and mindful awareness, fostering resilience and emotional balance